 Parallel to the award ceremony, the sold-out premiere of the improvisational comedy “The Burial” by director Jan Georg Schütte took place in the inner courtyard of Schwerin Castle, where festival films were shown as open-air screenings for a whole week.

-Current feature films, documentaries and short films from this year's guest country Finland will be presented during the festival from August 31st - September 5th, 2021
+Current feature films, documentaries and short films from guest country 2021, Finland, will be presented during the festival from August 31st - September 5th, 2021.

-The latest feature film by Finnish director Mika Kaurismäki, "Gracious Night", opens on the 30th FILMKUNSTFEST Mecklenburg-Western Pommerania as the German premiere on the 31st of August in the state capital Schwerin and thus sets the starting point for an extensive programme from this year's guest country Finland.
+The latest feature film by Finnish director Mika Kaurismäki, "Gracious Night", opened the 30th FILMKUNSTFEST Mecklenburg-Western Pommerania as the German premiere on the 31st of August in the state capital Schwerin and thus set the starting point for an extensive programme from guest country Finland.

-Mika Kaurismäki will personally present the feature film to the local audience at the festival cinema Filmpalast Capitol.
-Finland's Ambassador to Germany, Anne Sipiläinen, and the Minister President of Mecklenburg- Western Pommerania, Manuela Schwesig and German actor Ulrich Tukur ("Amen!") with his “Rhythmus Boys” are also expected.
+Mika Kaurismäki presentes the feature film to the local audience at the festival cinema Filmpalast Capitol personally.
+Finland's Ambassador to Germany, Anne Sipiläinen, and the Minister President of Mecklenburg- Western Pommerania, Manuela Schwesig and German actor Ulrich Tukur ("Amen!") with his “Rhythmus Boys” were also guests at the opening.

 While SYSTEM CRASHER wins the Fliegender Ochse (Flying Ox, with reference to the ox in the coat of arms of Mecklenburg-Western Pomerania), main award of the feature-film competition, Actress Katharina Thalbach takes home the Goldener Ochse for Lifetime Achievement (Golden Ox, the honorary award of the Schwerin film festival; see picture).